 Not necessarily.
 Contrary to what you've probably heard, cholesterol is absolutely vital for our body and the role of it has been completely misunderstood.
 The real cause of heart disease is not high cholesterol but chronic inflammation.
 Have a look at my post here: The Obesity Epidemic, the Truth about Cholesterol and Saturated Fat.

 However, I'd like to give you an update on the above post regarding saturated fat.
 The truth remains that only because something hasn't been proven harmful, it doesn't mean it's 100% safe.
 You should not aim for high cholesterol only because it hasn't been proven harmful.
 You can read more about high cholesterol levels on a ketogenic diet in this article by Franziska Spritzler.
 Along with Dr Volek and Dr Phinney, she also suggests that the majority of your fat intake should come from heart-healthy MUFA.

 Here is my personal take: I've been following this way of eating for almost three years and noticed that some people tend to swing from one extreme to another.
 Many go from a very low-fat, high-carb diet to a LCHF diet without paying attention to the source of their fat intake.
 A healthy low-carb diet should not be based on just bacon, sausages, eggs and cheese.
 You should make sure to include sources of healthy fats (avocados, nuts, coconut oil) and healthy foods rich in micronutrients (non-starchy vegetables, berries, etc.).

-Does ketogenic diet cause vitamin and mineral deficiency?
+Does a ketogenic diet cause vitamin and mineral deficiencies?
 Do I need to take supplements?

 I personally take vitamin D (cod liver oil), magnesium and sometimes also add selenium and zinc (thyroid health).
 Here is a list of supplements I'd recommend on a LCHF diet.